 The Subnet Mask and Slash Notation

 An IP address consists of two addresses: the network address and the host address.
 A subnet mask separates the network address from the host address in the IP address.
+An IP address is always written and used with the subnet mask.
+This tutorial explains the fundamentals of a subnet mask.

-We use an IP address always with the subnet mask.
 A subnet mask defines the boundary between the network address and the host address in the IP address.
 A network address is the group address.
-We use it to create a group of IP addresses.
+It is used to create a group of IP addresses.
 A group of IP addresses is known as an IP subnet.
 A host address is an individual address.
 In an IP subnet, all addresses have the same network address and different host addresses.

 network address and host address

 In binary, an IP address is 32 bits long.
 It divides these bits into four sections.
 In each, it keeps 8 bits or 1 byte (8 bits = 1 byte).
 It uses dots to separate them.
+From 8 binary bits, the maximum number you can make in decimal is 256.
+IP addresses start from 0.
+Hence, the maximum number you can have in each section in decimal is 255 (256 - 1).

 ip bits